researchsoft/website/content/about-resa/20-content.md

 * Promoting the inclusion of software as a first-class research output
 * Improving the ecosystem of research software from the technology through to the social structures that support it
 * Influencing decision makers to value research software and the people who develop it.

+ReSA is a fiscally sponsored project of [Code for Science & Society](https://codeforscience.org/).